ipspace/netlab/docs/module/bgp.md

 * Using a global **as_list**, specify members and route reflectors in an autonomous system.
 * Specify BGP AS and route reflector status of individual nodes with **bgp.as** and **bgp.rr** node parameters.

+## Platform Support

+[Platforms supporting BGP configuration module](platform-routing-support) support most of the functionality mentioned above with the following caveats:

+* BGP sessions across unnumbered interfaces are supported on Cumulus Linux and Nokia SR Linux
+* Local AS is supported on Arista EOS, Cisco IOS, Cisco IOS XE, Dell OS10, and Nokia SR Linux

 ## Global BGP Configuration Parameters